nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/CONTRIBUTING.md

 ### Nextflow version bumping

-If you have agreement from reviewers, you may bump the 'default' minimum version of nextflow (e.g. for testing), with: `nf-core bump-version --nextflow . [min-nf-version]`
+If you are using a new feature from core Nextflow, you may bump the minimum required version of nextflow in the pipeline with: `nf-core bump-version --nextflow . [min-nf-version]`

 ### Software version reporting